Terren S. Peizer Sells 11,000 Shares of Ontrak, Inc. (NASDAQ:OTRK) Stock

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the stock in a transaction dated Monday, June 28th.
-The stock was sold at an average price of $34.72, for a total value of $381,920.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the company’s stock in a transaction dated Tuesday, July 6th.
+The shares were sold at an average price of $31.13, for a total transaction of $342,430.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

-Ontrak (NASDAQ:OTRK) last released its quarterly earnings results on Thursday, May 6th.
-The company reported ($0.32) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.44) by $0.12.
-Ontrak had a negative return on equity of 54.79% and a negative net margin of 20.77%.
-The company had revenue of $28.72 million during the quarter, compared to analysts’ expectations of $25.29 million.
-Analysts predict that Ontrak, Inc. will post -2.09 EPS for the current fiscal year.
+Ontrak (NASDAQ:OTRK) last issued its earnings results on Thursday, May 6th.
+The company reported ($0.32) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.44) by $0.12.
+The business had revenue of $28.72 million for the quarter, compared to the consensus estimate of $25.29 million.
+Ontrak had a negative net margin of 20.77% and a negative return on equity of 54.79%.
+Equities analysts anticipate that Ontrak, Inc. will post -2.09 EPS for the current fiscal year.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in OTRK.
-BlackRock Inc. raised its holdings in shares of Ontrak by 1.8% in the fourth quarter.
-BlackRock Inc. now owns 608,914 shares of the company’s stock worth $37,625,000 after acquiring an additional 10,922 shares during the last quarter.
-Wells Fargo & Company MN grew its position in shares of Ontrak by 45.6% in the fourth quarter.
-Wells Fargo & Company MN now owns 36,518 shares of the company’s stock valued at $2,256,000 after purchasing an additional 11,444 shares during the period.
-Rhumbline Advisers grew its position in shares of Ontrak by 7.6% in the fourth quarter.
-Rhumbline Advisers now owns 9,583 shares of the company’s stock valued at $592,000 after purchasing an additional 673 shares during the period.
-Oppenheimer & Co.
-Inc. grew its position in shares of Ontrak by 12.4% in the fourth quarter.
-Oppenheimer & Co.
-Inc. now owns 14,148 shares of the company’s stock valued at $874,000 after purchasing an additional 1,563 shares during the period.
-Finally, Steward Partners Investment Advisory LLC purchased a new stake in shares of Ontrak in the fourth quarter valued at $321,000.
-32.91% of the stock is owned by institutional investors.
+Several analysts have recently issued reports on OTRK shares.
+Canaccord Genuity decreased their target price on shares of Ontrak from $46.00 to $38.00 and set a “buy” rating on the stock in a research report on Friday, May 7th.
+Cowen reiterated a “market perform” rating and set a $35.00 price target (down from $75.00) on shares of Ontrak in a report on Monday, March 8th.
+Benchmark upped their price target on shares of Ontrak from $40.00 to $50.00 and gave the company a “buy” rating in a report on Wednesday, March 17th.
+B. Riley cut their price target on shares of Ontrak from $73.00 to $58.00 and set a “buy” rating on the stock in a report on Monday, May 10th.
+Finally, Zacks Investment Research upgraded shares of Ontrak from a “sell” rating to a “hold” rating in a report on Saturday, May 22nd.
+Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Ontrak currently has a consensus rating of “Buy” and an average price target of $41.67.

 Ontrak Company Profile